 CalHFA MyHome Assistance Program – The MyHome Assistance programs provides 3% in down payment and closing cost assistance to first time homebuyers in California.
 Eligible applicants must meet qualifying requirements for the CalHFA CalPLUS loan program.

 GSFA Platinum Grant – Golden State Finance Authority offers 3% to 5% assistance in the form of a non-repayable grant to provide affordable financing to California residents.
-The GSFA Platinum grant is not limited to first time buyers, is available in all counties, and literally provides a grant (free money) to help you purchase a home.
-Call me to compare options.
+The GSFA Platinum grant works with COnventional, FHA, and VA home loans and does not require you be a first time buyers.
+Eligible in all counties in California literally provides a grant (free money) to help you purchase a home.
+Call me to find and compare all of your homebuyer assistance options .

 NHF Sapphire Grant – NHF provides up to 4.5% grant money for eligible home buyers that never has to be repaid.
 Available in all counties throughout California, buyers only need a 620 credit score and can DTI ratios can go up to 50%!
 Borrowers do not have to first time buyers and can even own other properties.

 HELP Down Payment Assistance Grant – Provides 4.5% grant that can be applied towards the down payment or paying closing costs.
 Eligible in all 58 counties in California and do not have to be first time homebuyers.
 DTI ratios up to 56%.